Find better matches with our advanced

 This - http://www.youtube.com/watch?v=avYBuijHPBI&NR=1

-That, or attracting the attention of people living hundreds of miles away.
+I'm pretty good at attracting the attention of people living hundreds of miles away, too.
+XD

 For this profile, you might notice that it's turning into a library of web sites :S Ah well, peruse at your leisure